skip to content

 The Medical Research Council Toxicology Unit is an internationally renowned institution focused on the delivery of field-changing mechanistic insights into toxicology and disease.

-• Competitive rates of pay with automatic service-related pay progression and annual cost of living increases
+The University offers a range of staff benefits which includes competitive rates of pay with automatic service-related pay progression and annual cost of living increases and an annual leave allowance of 36 days paid leave (including bank holidays).

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.